-Inside: What are open-ended toys, what are the benefits of open-ended toys and a list of open-ended toys for babies, toddlers and preschoolers.
+Inside: What are open-ended toys, what are the benefits of open-ended toys and a list of the best open ended toys for 18 month old children.

 *This site may contain affiliate links.
 To real the full disclosure, click here.

 Susie, from Busy Toddler categorizes toys into two categories: “open and done toys,” and “open-ended toys”.